puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 ###Beginning with netscaler

+This module uses `puppet device` instead of `puppet agent` to manage the devices.
+The `puppet device` subcommand interacts with administrative interfaces to implement types and providers.
+This allows resources to talk to the device and translate the module into network calls.

 Before you can use the netscaler module, you must create a proxy system able to run `puppet device`.
 In order to do so, you will have a Puppet master and a Puppet agent as usual, and the agent will be the "proxy system" for `puppet device`.

-(The `puppet device` subcommand interacts with administrative interfaces, allowing resources to talk to the device and translating the module into network calls.

-**TODO^^^ Run that by Hunter.**

 This means you must create a device.conf file in the Puppet conf directory (either /etc/puppet or /etc/puppetlabs/puppet) on the Puppet agent.
 Within your device.conf, you must have: